 It’s difficult to imagine this is the case.
 Although the EEOC filed few age discrimination lawsuits in recent years, age discrimination is a low percentage of total discrimination charges filed with the agency.
 One would expect the EEOC to file a smaller number of age discrimination suits.

-That’s not to say age discrimination is not a problem or that other forms of employment discrimination are worse.
-Age discrimination is a meaningful problem for many employees.
+That’s not to say age discrimination is not a problem or that other forms of discrimination are worse.
+Age discrimination is a meaningful problem.
 It is a vulnerable time where people are trying to hit retirement savings goals, pay down debts and other financial moves.
 Employees near retirement are most vulnerable because they have a limited period of time to reach financial security before health may prohibit continued full time employment.